 Such examples of this environment can be seen in our ‘Philosophy for Children’ sessions.
 We ask thought provoking questions which allow children to develop their critical and reasoning skills.
-This session also seeks to deveop children's communication and language skills as we model and encourage speaking in full sentneces.
-Click on our blog page on this website to read the latest!
+This session also seeks to develop children's communication and language skills as we model and encourage speaking in full sentences.

 From time to time, children are picked to complete a challenge.
 The activity is based on their individual need and next steps to achieve their targets.
 When completed they will bring home a celebratory card for you to share.
 These completed challenges will be displayed in your child's learning Journey.